giovannilentini/code_legends/README.md

     ```bash
     rails server

-2. Open your browser and go to http://localhost:3000 to start using Code Legends!
+2. Open your browser and go to http://localhost:3000 to start using Code Legends